-Carbon monoxide poisoning has a reputation as one of the major dangers facing households.
-The good news is that by using a carbon monoxide detector, or carbon monoxide alarm, you don’t have to worry about becoming a victim.
-As you will see below, you may even be able to get a free carbon monoxide detector from your gas company.
+Carbon monoxide poisoning poses a danger to any household.
+The good news is that you don’t have to worry about becoming a victim if you use a carbon monoxide detector or carbon monoxide alarm.
+You may even be able to get a free carbon monoxide detector from your gas supplier.

-Carbon monoxide can also be produced by oil, wood, petrol and coal.
+Carbon monoxide can also be produced by burning oil, wood, petrol and coal.

 If you would like to know more about making sure your home is 'gas safe', consult our list of gas safety tips.

 As a colourless and odourless gas, carbon monoxide is difficult to detect, but there are several clear symptoms that indicate carbon monoxide danger.
 The six main symptoms as identified by the Gas Safe Register are:

 loss of consciousness.